What should I put on my demo reel?

 Occasionally, clients will be interested in the same job.
 In that instance, each client is equally pitched, with the agent emphasizing each clients unique strength, qualities and background.
 Ultimately, however, it is news management decision on who to hire.
-We do promise, however, that each client is sent on their own individual tape.
+We do promise that each client is sent on their own individual reel.
 KLA never submits composition reels with multiple talent on one reel.

 I’m located on the East Coast and you’re located in Los Angeles, will this be a problem?

-Our agents work a minimum of ten hours a day and return each and every phone call on a daily basis.
-Besides, we have dozens of clients at the networks and stations in New York, Chicago, Philadelphia, Boston and Washington D.C. to name just a few east coast markets.
+Our agents work a minimum of ten hours a day and return each and every phone call daily.
+We have dozens of clients at the networks and stations in New York, Philadelphia, Boston, Washington, Chicago and Dallas to name just a few east coast/midwest markets.

 Do you have to be a big name talent in order for KLA to represent you?